EJBlog/EJBlog.github.io/_posts/2016-01-18-climbing-training.md

 <br><br>

-Here are the climbing gyms in the Louisville area where I do my training <ahref="http://www.climbrocksport.com/">Rocksport</a> and <a href="http://climbnulu.com/">Climb Nulu</a>
+Here are the climbing gyms in the Louisville area where I do my training <a href="http://www.climbrocksport.com/">Rocksport</a> and <a href="http://climbnulu.com/">Climb Nulu</a>